Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Introduction

 \section{Introduction}

-The explosive growth of online text data has highlighted the importance of text content recommendation in numerous domains, including e-commerce, news recommendation, and social media.
-Text-based collaborative filtering (TCF) has emerged as a critical technology that provides personalized recommendations to users based on textual data, such as product descriptions, reviews, or news articles~\citep{yuan2023go,wu2019neural,wu2021empowering}.
-The goal of TCF is to accurately capture the user's preferences and interests from textual data and provide tailored recommendations that align with their needs.
-TCF typically utilizes language models (LMs) as text encoders, integrated into a recommender architecture using collaborative filtering techniques~\citep{rendle2010factorizing,he2017neural,koren2009matrix} to generate user-item matching scores (see Figure~\ref{Architecture}).
-TCF's promising results have made it the mainstream approach for text-based recommendation~\citep{wu-etal-2020-mind,yuan2023go,wang2020comparative}.
+The explosive growth of online text data has emphasized the significance of text content recommendation across various domains, including e-commerce, news recommendation, and social media.
+Text-based collaborative filtering (TCF) has emerged as a pivotal technology for delivering personalized recommendations to users based on textual data, such as product descriptions, reviews, or news articles~\citep{wu2021empowering,yuan2023go}.
+The objective of TCF is to accurately capture user preferences and interests from textual data and provide customized recommendations that align with their needs.
+TCF typically employs language models (LMs) as item encoders of textual data, integrated into a recommender architecture using collaborative filtering techniques~\citep{rendle2010factorizing,he2017neural,koren2009matrix} to generate user-item matching scores (see Figure~\ref{Architecture}).
+The promising results of TCF have established it as the mainstream approach for text-based recommendation.\footnote{In this paper, we primarily focused on utilizing LMs as the item encoder within the TCF framework.
+However, it is worth noting that LMs have gained traction as the recommendation (or user) backbone (e.g.,~\citep{li2023gpt4rec}) in recent years, because of the rise of large LMs.
+Some key results of this alternative paradigm are presented in our github document (see the link of our abstract), as they are beyond the scope of current study.}

-By using LMs as item encoders, TCF naturally benefits from the latest advances in the field of natural language processing (NLP).
-Particularly, in recent years, large LMs such as GPT-3~\citep{brown2020language} and ChatGPT~\citep{aiyappa2023can} have achieved revolutionary successes in modeling textual data.
-However, the text encoders in current TCF models are often small or medium-sized LMs, such as word2vec~\citep{mikolov2013distributed}, BERT~\citep{devlin2018bert}, and RoBERTa~\citep{liu2019roberta}.
-This may limit their recommendation capability, which raises some important questions: Can TCF achieve exceptional results by leveraging extremely large LMs with tens or hundreds of billions of parameters as text encoders?
-Is there an upper limit to TCF's performance by increasing the size of the text encoder to the extreme?
-Has the current state-of-the-art TCF with the largest LMs reached its full potential?
+By employing language models as item encoders, TCF naturally benefits from the latest advancements in natural language processing (NLP).
+Particularly, in recent years, large LMs (LLMs) such as GPT-3~\citep{brown2020language}, GPT-4~\citep{gpt-4} and LLaMA~\citep{touvron2023llama, touvron2023llama2} have achieved revolutionary successes in modeling textual data.
+However, the text encoders utilized in conventional TCF models often consist of relatively small or medium-sized LMs, such as word2vec~\citep{mikolov2013distributed}, BERT~\citep{devlin2018bert}, and RoBERTa~\citep{liu2019roberta}.
+This limitation may restrict their recommendation capabilities, leading to essential questions: Can TCF achieve exceptional results by leveraging extremely large LMs with tens or hundreds of billions of parameters as text encoders?
+Is there an upper limit to TCF's performance when pushing the size of the text encoder to its extreme?
+Can TCF with the LLMs revolutionize the prevailing ID paradigm and usher in a transformative era akin to the universal foundation models~\citep{bommasani2021opportunities} in NLP?